 Here’s some good news:

-When you’re asked to write an APA essay or dissertation, all you need is our handy APA checklist.
+When you’re asked to write an APA essay or edit a dissertation, all you need is our handy APA checklist.
 Yup, for real!

 We’ve trawled through all the APA rules for you and extracted the most important requirements to create this handy APA checklist.